-If the water is cloudy, filter it before you boil it, using any of the methods mentioned below under “filtration”.
+If the water is cloudy, filter it before you boil, using any of the methods mentioned below under “filtration”.

 Filtration is another method that is used to purify water.
-It is very effective in removing unwanted particles from water making it clear.
+It is very effective in removing unwanted particles from water.
 Unless you are using a more advanced filtration method, you should never drink filtered water directly before boiling it.
-This is because even though the water may look clear, it still contains harmful bacteria and viruses.
+This is because even though the water may look clear, it still contains harmful bacteria and viruses, or chemicals.

 Install a Water Filtration System